nicholass003/TopStats/README.md

 - [x] Implement Commando libraries (v0.3.0)
 - [ ] Implement support for more database providers
 - [ ] Implement UI for improved settings
-- [ ] Implement for custom data from other plugins
+- [ ] Implement custom data support from other plugins

 ## 💡 Issues & Suggestions